Informatievlaanderen/VSDS-LDESServer4J/README.md

 ## Set-up of the LDES Server

-The current implementation consists of 6 modules:
+The current implementation consists of the following modules:

 - `ldes-server-application` which starts the spring boot application
 - `ldes-server-domain` which contains the domain logic of the ldes server
 - `ldes-server-infra-mongo` which allows to store ldes members and fragments in a mongoDB
-- `ldes-server-port-ingestion-rest` which allows to ingest ldes members via HTTP
+- `ldes-server-port-ingest` which allows to ingest ldes members.
+A specific implementation (e.g. http, kafka, etc.) is required.
+- `ldes-server-port-ingest-rest` a http implementation for the ldes-server-port-ingest
 - `ldes-server-port-fetch-rest` which allows to retrieve fragments via HTTP
 - `ldes-fragmentisers` which support different types of fragmentations

-The modules `ldes-server-infra-mongo`, `ldes-server-port-ingestion-rest` and `ldes-server-port-fetch-rest` are built so that they can be replaced by other implementations without the need for code changes in ldes-server-domain.
+The modules `ldes-server-infra-mongo`, `ldes-server-port-ingest-rest` and `ldes-server-port-fetch-rest` are built so that they can be replaced by other implementations without the need for code changes in ldes-server-domain.

 ## How To Run